jyggorath/phst-writeup/5 andre påskedag/README.md

 ```

 ## Solution
+### A more elegant solution
+After I first published this writeup, I found the Norwegian developer and security researcher Roy Solberg had [published a writeup as well on his blog](https://blog.roysolberg.com/2020/04/pst-challenge-4).
+I recommend everyone to check out his solution for this challenge (andre påskedag/Easter Monday), it's a thousand times more elegant than mine.

 ### Modifications and "debugging"
 In order to better track the flow in the code, I modified a copy of the script with additional output to be able to view which if-cases where being run in which order, and view the changes to the stack, as well as `sp` and `pc`.